 Self-Management Europe Alert

-This is the second issue of the Alert of Self-Management Europe.
-These Alerts aim to contribute to greater awareness and accessibility of self-management support in patients, especially in those living with a chronic condition.
+This is the fourth issue of the Alert of Self-Management Europe.
+These Alerts aim to contribute to greater awareness and accessibility of self-management support for patients, especially in those living with a chronic condition.
 The Alerts address healthcare professionals, managers and other stakeholders looking for practical recommendations how to implement practices that enhance self-management and patient empowerment.

 Who we are